-Annual statistics on lending, the collection of media, staffing, finance etc. are produced for municipal public libraries, school libraries and research libraries.
+Annual statistics on lending, the collection of media, staffing, finance etc. are produced for public libraries, school libraries and research libraries.
+Statistics on school libraries are produced intermittently.

 Cultural environment conservation

 Statistics on the cultural environment are intermittent and give a picture of government work, archaeological excavations etc.